analitico/analitico/conf/servers-setup.md

 ## Nginx Setup

 Nginx serves the site's static assets and acts as reverse proxy for django/gunicorn.
+SSL connections need the proper certificates which should be copied on the server just once from the analitico-ops/certificates directory to /home/www/ssl/ directory on the server.
+For now production and staging certificates are different and require different nginx.conf files.

 Install nginx:
 `sudo apt install nginx`